OasisLMF/GenerateDocs/src/getting_started/FAQ.rst

 What is the uncertainty and how does it affect the outcomes?
 ------------------------------------------------------------

-As models are based on probabilistic distribution of losses along a severity curve, uncertainty is an important factor to consider when using any model.
+As models are based on a probabilistic distribution of losses along a severity curve, uncertainty is an important factor to consider when using any model.
 There is always statistical uncertainty around most aspects of a cat model as developing stochastic events, vulnerability functions, hazard lookups and calculating financial losses will all contain elements of uncertainty.
 Including uncertainty is always recommended when using a cat model for commercial purposes, especially for pricing and setting risk appetites.
 However, removing uncertainty could be useful during model validation exercises and when validating its impact.

 What is demand surge and what impact does it have on the losses?